 An experienced guide will collect you from your accommodation in Cairns bright and early.
 And if you don’t happen to feel particularly bright at this early hour, getting to know your fellow travellers will soon get you in the group tour mood.

 From Cairns you’ll begin the gradual climb up the Gillies Range, a 19km highway with 263 twists and turns.
-This westward route takes you through tropical tablelands where sugar-cane fields and cloud-capped mountains eventually give way to red dust-covered lands and the sweeping grass plains of the Gulf Savannah.
+This westward route takes you through tropical tablelands.
+Here, sugar-cane fields and cloud-capped mountains eventually give way to red dust-covered lands and the sweeping grass plains of the Gulf Savannah.

 A short walk to Millstream Falls is a good chance to stretch your legs, before heading on to Lynd Junction for lunch.
-Lynd Junction is home to (allegedly) the smallest bar in Australia (considering it’s pretty much the size of a toilet cubicle, I didn’t doubt the claim) Here at Lynd Junction, all the ingredients for lunch appear from the trailer.
+Lynd Junction is home to (allegedly) the smallest bar in Australia.
+Here at Lynd Junction, all the ingredients for lunch appear from the trailer.
 All you have to do is make sandwiches, kick back in the shade and enjoy the fresh air and good company.